The Law School Admission Test

 This is because most law schools will average the scores of the applicants who have taken the exam multiple times.

 Ideally you should plan to take the LSAT in June the year before you are intending to apply to law school.

 The reason for this is that the application process is extremely time consuming, and so is the preparation for the LSAT.
 You should plan to get all your application material ready and apply during the Fall the year before you are planning to enter law school.
 So, if you are intending to go to law school right after college, you should plan on taking the LSAT in June at the end of your Junior year and apply during the Fall of your Senior year.

 Because the LSAT does not evaluate knowledge of a particular subject, but general abilities, the best way to prepare for the LSAT is to train on old exams, in order to get familiar with the test format, and to develop abilities to answer the questions not only correctly but also efficiently.
 Consistent focus and speed are crucial.
 These simply take a good amount of training under time constraints.
 You should consider taking a lighter course load for the semester during which you are intending to study for the LSAT.

 Many students chose to self-study

 Old tests are available at LSAC.
 They are indispensable resources for preparing for the test.
 LSAT test preparation books that include sample tests are also a good resource and are available at major bookstores.
 They are also great free resources online, such as the LSAT blog or the 7 sage logic game explanation videos.

 LSAT preparation courses

-There exist some private courses offering LSAT preparation.
+There exist many private courses offering LSAT preparation.
 They are not necessary to succeed.
-They can be useful for applicants lacking the personal discipline to study by themselves.
-For such applicants, such courses give the structure they need for preparing for the exam.
-The Pre–Law Advising Committee does not recommend any specific institutions for these courses.
+They can be useful for applicants who benefit from having some structure to study or for students who are reaching a "plateau" score with which they are not satisfied.
+The Pre-Law Advising Committee cannot recommend any specific institutions for these courses.